-The problem with this is that the natural draft of your fireplace can’t compete with all the mechanical draft in some homes, if your house is very tight as I mentioned in point #5 these mechanical fans can be using your fireplace chimney as a vent to draw air down into the house making it almost impossible for you to start a fire, and this causes what is called fireplace downdraft.
+The problem with this is that the natural draft of your fireplace can’t compete with all the mechanical drafts in some homes, if your house is very tight as I mentioned in point #5 these mechanical fans can be used in your fireplace chimney as a vent to draw air down into the house making it almost impossible for you to start a fire, and this causes what is called fireplace downdraft.

 So what is the solution?
 Well, you may need to do some trial en error to figure out what works in your home to get a fire started because this can be a complex problem.

-The first thing you can try is opening a window that is close to your fireplace, next turn off any hood vents or mechanical fans if possible, and light a fire, now turn them on and this should help you deduct whether your not getting enough fresh air in your house because the chimney may start to smoke if this is the case you can call your local furnace company to see if an adjustment can be made to bring enough fresh air into the house.
+The first thing you can try is opening a window that is close to your fireplace, turning off any hood vents or mechanical fans if possible, and lighting a fire, now turn them on and this should help you determine whether you’re not getting enough fresh air in your house because the chimney may start to smoke if this is the case you can call your local furnace company to see if an adjustment can be made to bring enough fresh air into the house.

-Your last solution is to put a mechanical fan on the top of your chimney.
+Your last solution is to put a mechanical fan on top of your chimney.

 The styles and quality of these exhaust fans differ depending on your price range, generally, they start at about $400.00 and can go up to $3000 obviously some are better than others but they all will of the trick.